Lingering injuries,

 The great news is that brain-generated pain is learned, which means it can also be unlearned.

 So were we, and so were almost all of our clients.
-This is a common thing that doctors tell people, but most structural problems are 'incidental', which means that they actually have nothing to do with the pain itself.
+This is a common thing that doctors tell people.
+And while we need to be careful - we encourage you to look at the facts.
+Most structural 'problems' are 'incidental findings', which means that they actually have nothing to do with symptoms themselves.
+There is a trove of medical evidence that backs this up.

 While it’s important to get a physical examination to rule out fractures, tumors, infections, etc., blaming chronic pain on a structural abnormality is often like blaming migraines on grey hairs.